On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Background

 In particular we can talk about the \textit{top vertex}, the \textit{bottom vertex}, and the two \textit{side vertices} of a sector, the last term meaning the two vertices where a top side meets a bottom side.

-We then make some definitions that will allow us to translate the second part of \Cref{prop:togglefan} cleanly.

 \begin{defn} A vertex of $B$ is said to be \textit{blue} if $B$ is locally of the form as in \Cref{fig:vbslocal} left, and is said to be \textit{red} if $B$ is locally of the form as in \Cref{fig:vbslocal} right.
 Note that here we use the fact that the 3-manifold is oriented in order to distinguish the two pictures.
+A useful mnemonic for this definition is to look at the fins of $v$.
+If they protrude out in a \textbf{L}eft/\textbf{R}ight-handed fashion then $v$ is b\textbf{L}ue/\textbf{R}ed, respectively. \end{defn}